vsg-dev/vsgTutorial/2_Foundations/DataTypes.md

 permalink: /foundations/DataTypes
 ---

 The scene graph needs to manage data that is held on the CPU and to be able to map this data to memory GPU in a coherent way.
-The types of data may a single value, 1D, 2D and 3D arrays, with a range types, and used for a wide range of tasks - repreenting vertices, normals, texture coords arrays through to 1D, 2D and 3D textures.
+The types of data may be a single value, 1D, 2D and 3D arrays, with a range of types, and used for a wide range of tasks - representing vertices, normals, texture coords arrays through to 1D, 2D and 3D textures.

 The [vsg::Data](https://github.com/vsg-dev/VulkanSceneGraph/tree/master/include/vsg/core/Data.h) base class provides a common interface for all the different types of data, then a series of template classes provide support for both built-in types and user defined types for single value and fixed sized 1D, 2D and 3D arrays: